jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 With so many avenues to reach for the power of technology, "Life could find a way", in the West.
 So, the technological ecosystem, from producers to predators, was staffed more completely and therefore mass-produced more diverse tools than anyone else.

 The system was not perfect.
 The many civil rights marches, environmental protests, and contested elections, showcase that well enough.
 But friction is a feature not a bug.
 The West looked messier, but that was because problems were actually being addressed instead of assuming the ideological belief made them go away.
 In 1947 British Prime Minister Churchill even joked, "democracy is the worst form of government except for all the others".
-That is a joke impossible to tell in many extremist society, nevermind hear a leader say it.
+That is a joke impossible to tell in many extremist societies, nevermind hear a leader say it.

 So while never perfect, multi-party democracy with free-market economics was less blinding and therefore far more adaptive to environmental changes.
-It's why most other fascist and communist regimes—from Chile to Vietnam—eventually adopted some or all of its practices.
+It's why most other fascist and communist regimes—from Chile to Vietnam—adopted some or all of its more liberal market-based practices.
 Sometimes a person really does have exceptional gifts.
 Sometimes an educated bureaucrat should regulate society.
 Neither extreme was wrong about everything, which is exactly why neither could be discarded.

 As biology shows many times over, an organism is a mixture of good genes and the right lessons on how to use them.
 An ecosystem is a mixture of these organisms, because different characteristics are needed to fill different niches.
 Conservatives tend to value inherited tradition and the instinct to mass-produce what works; progressives value diversity and want to embrace what's new.
 Both are describing something real.

-Each extremist regime kept one the genotype or phenotype and thereby lost the benefits of one half of evolution.
+Each extremist regime kept one, the genotype or phenotype, and thereby lost the benefits of one half of evolution.
 Because it had both, the West didn't always have the better answer.
 But its fragmented structure kept both halves in play, moderating each other, and thereby made the better answer easier to find.

 So the real question is how does moderation produce new tools consistently.
 We know the answer quite well actually.
 The man who ran America's wartime science effort spent the rest of his life explaining and building it.